ccwang002/dotvim/README.md

 2nd user gvimrc file: "~/.vim/gvimrc"
 ```

-In the following I use the 2nd user vimrc file at `~/.vim/vimrc`.
-So make sure the first candidate file `~/vimrc` does not exist.
+Then launch `vim` and NeoBundle will prompt the user to install all the plugins.
+Relaunch vim and the configuration will be ready.

+## Initialization on NeoVim
+My neovim configuration is based on [vim-plug](https://github.com/junegunn/vim-plug).

 ```
-git clone --recursive https://github.com/ccwang002/dotvim ~/.vim
+cd  ~/.config/nvim
+ln -s ~/.vim/nvim_init.vim init.vim
 ```

-Then launch `vim` and NeoBundle will fetch and install all required plugins.
-After installation, relaunch vim and everything should be set.